-Social Hour: 5:30
+Social Hour: 5:30pm

-Relix Variety Theatre
+Location: Relix Variety Theatre

 Twice a year, the Office of the Provost hosts Mic/Nite, a “Pecha-Kucha Powered” social gathering designed to enhance the intellectual, interdisciplinary, and cultural life of the faculty and staff at UT Knoxville.

 One of the challenges in a large university community is working across the silos that often separate disciplines.
 Mic/Nite offers an opportunity to build bridges and foster a deeper appreciation of the many facets of a large, comprehensive university.
-Presentations offer a cross section of the intellectual life of UT Knoxville and provide an opportunity for social interaction among faculty members who may not otherwise have the opportunity to interact with each other.
+Presentations offer a cross section of the intellectual life of UT Knoxville and provide an opportunity for social interaction among faculty and staff who may not otherwise have the opportunity to interact with each other.

 Free pizza and a cash bar are available.
-So we are able to make appropriate preparations, please RSVP!RSVP for Upcoming Mic/Nite

 What is Pecha-Kucha?